 American Academy of Matrimonial Lawyers

-Madeline Marzano-Lesnevich is the President-Elect of the national organization, the American Academy of Matrimonial Law, whose stated mission is to ‘promote professionalism and excellence in the practice of family law.’
-She will be sworn in as President of the American Academy of Matrimonial Lawyers (“AAML”) in November 2017 at its annual meeting in Chicago.
+Madeline Marzano-Lesnevich is the President of the national organization, the American Academy of Matrimonial Law, whose stated mission is to ‘promote professionalism and excellence in the practice of family law.’
+She was sworn in as President of the American Academy of Matrimonial Lawyers (“AAML”) in November 2017 at its annual meeting in Chicago.
 Additionally, Madeline is a former President of the New Jersey Chapter of the AAML, and was the 2016 recipient of the AAML New Jersey Chapter Fellow of the Year Award.

 Amanda S. Trigg is a Fellow of the American Academy of Matrimonial Lawyers and the incoming President of its New Jersey Chapter.

 Francesca O’Cathain is a Fellow of the American Academy of Matrimonial Lawyers.

 The organizing principle of the Academy is, “To provide leadership that promotes the highest degree of professionalism and excellence in the practice of family law.”
 To be admitted to the AAML requires the satisfactory completion of a long admission process including a challenging exam and a professional and personal review by local and national Academy Fellows.
 Academy Fellows are recognized by other lawyers and judges possessing a high level of knowledge, skill and integrity.
 There are approximately 1,600 Fellows nationwide.

 For more about the American Academy of Matrimonial Lawyers, please visit their website at www.aaml.org.